dotnettools/SharpGrabber/README.md

 - Any HLS service and M3U8 playlist

 ### HLS Support
 M3U8 files are now supported - including master playlists.
-The `SharpGrabber` library can parse and grab information from the playlists.
-Also, the `SharpGrabber.Converter` library can concatenate the segment files using `ffmpeg` shared libraries.
+- The `SharpGrabber` library can parse and grab information from the playlists.
+- The `SharpGrabber.Converter` library can concatenate the segment files using `ffmpeg` shared libraries.
-**AES-128** decryption is also supported.
+- **AES-128** decryption is supported.

 ## Features
 #### SharpGrabber Library